 A pattern day trader is also eligible for lower margin requirements than the standard 50 percent provided by Reg T.

-For example, if an investor under the Pattern Day Trade rule has an account equity value of $50,000, then he is eligible to purchase up to $200,000 worth of stock.
+For example, if an investor under the Pattern Day Trade rule has an account equity value of $50,000, then they are eligible to purchase up to $200,000 worth of stock.
 This is higher than the normal $100,000 that could be executed under traditional Reg T rules.

 Accordingly, the pattern day trader designation can be attractive for certain investors.
-Nonetheless, the extra leverage cuts both ways and can lead to higher potential returns but also higher potential losses.
+Nonetheless, the extra leverage cuts both ways and can lead to higher potential returns but also greater potential losses.

-A retirement account often serves as part of a broader retirement plan that will allow an investor to replace their employment income upon retirement.
+A retirement account often serves as part of a broader retirement plan that allows an investor to replace their employment income upon retirement.